weijingwang/MISSION-CLAIM-FREE-DONUT/README.md

 **MISSION: CLAIM FREE DONUT** tells the story of an mischevious child who steals a police officer's donut as he is about to take a bite.
 The child must give his all to escape the officer's pursuit.

 ## Controls:
--Up arrow : JUMP
+- Up arrow : JUMP
--Left arrow: LEFT
+- Left arrow: LEFT
--Right arrow: RIGHT
+- Right arrow: RIGHT

 ## HOW TO PLAY:
 type the words you see on the screen and press enter.
 Use the arrow keys to avoid any obstacles and do not touch the cop!